supki/dotfiles/README.markdown

 name their tool `kludges` in the future.)
 It's in Perl because the original `gnome-terminal.wrapper` that I butchered was written in Perl.
 I don't particularly like the language.

+### Custom fonts

+This one is pretty easy: just need to add `<dir>/home/m/.nix-profile/share/fonts</dir>` after `<!-- Font directory list -->` in `/etc/fonts/fonts.conf`.
+Probably makes more sense to muck around with `~/.local/fonts` or whatever than polluting system-wide configuration, but I just didn't feel like it.